joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6214914/2025/03/19/scouting-dodgers-guardians-prospects-jesus-made-jaison-chourio-jackson-ferris/

 **Listen: Was that Liverpool's worst-ever performance in a final?**\
-`Walk On discuss whether Liverpool's performance in last Sunday's Carabao Cup final was their worst finals performance ever.`\
+`Walk On discuss whether Liverpool's display in Sunday's Carabao Cup showpiece at Wembley was their poorest ever with a trophy at stake`\
 https://nytimes.com/athletic/6213273/2025/03/19/liverpool-carabao-cup-final-worst-ever/

 **Food Safety Jeopardized by Onslaught of Funding and Staff Cuts**\